Azure/aad-pod-identity/deploy/infra/noazurejson/README.md

 ## The why

-Goal: To enable user to use a separate service pricipal (aad-pod-identity admin service principal) other than the cluster service princial and to move away from `/etc/kubernetes/azure.json`.
+Goal: To enable user to use a separate service principal (aad-pod-identity admin service principal) other than the cluster service princial and to move away from `/etc/kubernetes/azure.json`.

 Users now have the option to deploy aad-pod-identity with a separate service principal which is together with its secret and other configurations stored in a Kubernetes secret object.